SeaLiteral/cut-for-a-country-32/readme.md

 I'm making this game myself, writing the text in the three languages I speak reasonably well.

 I'm using PSn00bSDK, which is under the Mozilla Public Licence and can be found on <https://github.com/Lameguy64/PSn00bSDK>.

+I first made this game for the 32-bit Holiday Jam in 2021, then made some post-jam edits in January 2022.
+Then added a background "image" made of three rectangles during the 32-bit Spring Cleaning Jam in 2022, where I also made some animations that I didn't have time to actually make the game display.